cyan-2048/Nihonoari-KaiOS/README.md

 ## Installation

-i'll upload it to the bhackers store if im done...  or just install the source code through WebIDE
+There's a script for making an omnisd package...  or just install the source code through WebIDE.

 ## License